tejas-warambhe/BasedAgent/Readme.md

-# Whale Trade Tracking Bot

-A Telegram bot for monitoring and analyzing whale trading activities on the BASE network.
-Track significant trades, analyze trading history, and monitor whale wallet activities in real-time.
+# Based Agent

+A Telegram bot that is based enough to trade degen memecoins on wow.xyz as per sentimental analysis of telegram group messages and trade history.
+The agent is strong enough to identify whitelisted whale trades from live transactional data.
+We are using Base Agentkit, a lot of rules and conditions to handle complex trading scenarios.

 ## Features

-- 🐋 **Whale Trade Monitoring**: Track significant trades from known whale addresses
+- Trades on your behalf on wow.xyz (degen memecoin platform) before even the bonding curve is converted.
+- Initializes the bot with your wallet details
+- Monitors sentiment in a Telegram group
+- Identifies whitelisted whale trades
-- 📊 **Balance Checking**: View your ETH and USDC balances on BASE
+- Monitors your ETH and USDC balances
-- 📈 **Trade History**: Analyze trading history for any address
-- 🔍 **Active Trader Detection**: Identify actively trading addresses
-- 🤖 **AI-Powered**: Integrated with AI agent for enhanced functionality
+- Monitors whale trades and sends notifications

 ## Commands